 One of Burle Marx’s signature elements was the biomorphic (resembling a life form) paving pattern.
 Walkways functioned not just as a way through.
 They also contributed to a site’s organic beauty.
 The artist often used architectural elements as well: concrete and steel walls, borders, frames.

 Burle Marx found a rich palette of natural materials in his native Brazil.
-As he explored the plant life he had access to, he became a conservationist.
-He would identify and rescue plants that might otherwise have been lost—bringing them back and planting them in his own garden, and propagating them in his designs.
+As he explored the plant life he had worked with, he became a conservationist.
+He identified and rescued plants that might otherwise have been lost—bringing them back and planting them in his own garden, and propagating them in his designs.
 The exhibit includes a display of many of the two dozen plants named after Burle Marx.

 “The gardens were meant to be immersive,” says Joanna Groarke, curator of exhibitions at the garden.
 Burle Marx truly created spaces for people to dwell amid nature.